 Retaliation against whistleblowers can be quite effective, although its illegal.
 By filing a lawsuit against the whistleblowers, corrupt companies hope to send a stern warning to would-be whistleblowers.
 “If you blow the whistle, we will punish you.”
 That sort of bully behavior typically has a chilling effect on other workers.

 The lawsuits come on the heels of an $8 million state grant awarded in 2017 to Centria.
-The monies are to be used to extend autism services and Applied Behavioral Analysis to an underserved group of patients, many in the poor and minority communities.
+The company says it needs the monies to extend autism services and Applied Behavioral Analysis to an underserved group of patients, many in the poor and minority communities.

 Applied Behavioral Analysis – Treatment or Scam?